albertchanged/StaffQL/README.md

 4. Remove a staff member

 ## How To Use It ##
-You will need to set up a MongoDB database (mLabs is great!) and assign a user to it.
+You will need to set up a MongoDB database (mLab is great!) and assign a user to it.

 After that, here are the steps to set up: